Lenna Gunning-Williams: International career

 In October 2024, Gunning-Williams was named in the England national under-23 team for European League matches against Netherlands and Portugal.
-On 29 October, as an 87th minute substitute, she made her youth international debut in a 1–0 win over Portugal.
+On 29 October, as an 87th-minute substitute, she made her youth international debut in a 1–0 win over Portugal.
+On 6 March 2025, Gunning-Williams scored her debut goal for the under-23s in a 1–1 draw with the Netherlands.
+She provided an assist in a 3–0 win over Sweden, helping England to win the 2025-26 U23 European Competition title on 17 April 2026.